henriquepcm/henriquepcmdotcom-vanilla-javascript-version/README.md

 ## Features

--    Responsive Design
--    Mobile-First Approach
--    Single Page Layout
--    Slide-In Menu
--    Elegant Fade-In Effects
+-    **Responsive Design**: Optimized for all devices, including mobile, tablet, and desktop.
+-    **Mobile-First Approach**: Designed with a mobile-first mindset, ensuring a seamless experience on smaller screens.
+-    **Single Page Application (SPA)**: All content is displayed on one page, providing a smooth and continuous user experience.
+-    **Slide-In Menu**: An elegant slide-in menu that appears when the burger menu is clicked, enhancing navigation.
+-    **Fade-In Elements**: Page elements elegantly fade into the screen, adding a touch of sophistication.
--    Footer links with engaging hover-over animations
+-    **Interactive Footer Links**: Footer links with engaging hover-over animations for better user interaction.
+-    **Customizable**: Easy to customize and extend, allowing for personalized modifications and additions.
+-    **Cross-Browser Compatibility**: Compatible with all modern browsers, ensuring consistent behavior across platforms.
+-    **Accessible**: Follows accessibility best practices to ensure a user-friendly experience for all users.
+Checked on [WAVE](https://wave.webaim.org/report#/https://henriquepcmvjs.netlify.app/).

 ## License